As a parent of a dog with allergies, I understand the struggle of finding hypoallergenic treats and foods that my dog, Ginger, can eat.

 - Coconut Oil

-The easiest way to make homemade treats is to simply freeze fruit or vegetable.
-Anytime our fruit starts to get too ripe, I cut it up into treat sized pieces and threw them into the freezer.
+The easiest way to make homemade treats is to simply freeze fruit or vegetables.
+Anytime our fruit starts to get too ripe, I cut it up into treat-sized pieces and throw them into the freezer.

 Again, a very simple way to make treats for your allergy-prone dog.
-You can use protein, vegetables or fruits.
-Simple slice the food and put it on your dehydrator.
+You can use protein, vegetables, or fruits.

-I’ve gone through an elimination diet with our dog Ginger to find what she is allergic to.
-It came down to the only protein she can eat is fish.
+I’ve gone through an elimination diet with our dog, Ginger, to determine what she is allergic to.
+It came down to the fact that the only protein she can eat is fish.

 Zignature is our go-to brand.
-They have several novelty proteins from kangaroo, salmon, venison and more.
-Their ingredient list is super limited and many dogs with allergies have success with their foods.
-It’s such a great food, I also feed it to our other dog that isn’t allergic to anything.
+They offer several novelty proteins, including those from kangaroo, salmon, venison, and more.
+Their ingredient list is extremely limited, and many dogs with allergies have found success with their food.

 Click here to find Zignature on Amazon